bridgesign/Mini-tweet/README.md

 As being a networks project, the development focus is more on the modularity of the server, the API framework and scalability of the implementation.
 For this reason, the complete project is distributed into two major parts: The server and the API module.

-To start the server run `python main.py`.
+To start the server run `python3 main.py`.
 It will start the server at http://localhost:8080

 ## Requirements